utsusemi82/FigmaPrototype/README.md

-# 📚 Audiobook Library UI – Figma Prototype for Visually Impaired Users
+# 📚 Listen to Me: Audiobook Library UI – Figma Prototype for Visually Impaired Users

 This repository features the Figma prototype for a *web-based audiobook library* designed to support visually impaired users.
 Developed as part of a team project, this prototype emphasizes accessibility, simplicity, and usability.